Loyalty Program for Small Business (2026 Guide)

 - Calculate your expected ROI — see what it could mean for your revenue

-- Create your free loyalty card — FaveCard’s Free plan costs $0, no time limit, works with Apple & Google Wallet
+- Create your free loyalty card — FaveCard’s Free plan costs $0, no time limit, unlimited customers.
+Every account starts with 30 days of Pro

 - Print your QR code — put it at the register and start enrolling customers today